awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/helm_root/install_kube_ops_view.md

 # the chart does not provide all the permissions for kube-report-ops
 # to work well and instead we are getting an error at the moment on EKS 1.16
 # this will require either a change in the kube-report-ops or changes to modify
-# The clusterrole once the helm chart is installed;
+# The clusterrole once the helm chart is installed; I'll contribute this to the
+# upstream project and then get this section enabled back again.

 ### Exercise